The CW Daytime: Move to The CW

-The block moved to The CW, which replaced The WB in its merger with UPN on September 18, 2006, under the unofficial brand The CW Daytime.
+The block moved to The CW, which replaced The WB in after its rival network UPN merged with them on September 18, 2006, under the unofficial brand The CW Daytime.
 On-air promotions for the afternoon block (which aired quite rarely) did not refer to the block by a formal brand name.
 The only description given by the network's website in the past was that it was a "Monday-Friday afternoon block from 3:00 p.m. to 5:00 p.m.
 (ET/PT)".

 In the 2010s, the majority of The CW's stations aired NBCUniversal-syndicated talk shows such as The Steve Wilkos Show and Maury during daytime hours outside of Jerry Springer, along with court shows and other talk programming from other distributors.
 After around 2010, The CW's website and social media channels made no mention of The CW Daytime in any form, and outside of promos distributed to the network's affiliates and occasional network promotions in primetime (usually only at the start of the television season), the responsibilities and burden of promotion were largely held by the producers of the program featured in the timeslot.
 It was effectively a minor, yet compulsory element of the network's schedule for affiliates to carry.
 The programs were also never available through The CW's website or apps for later streaming.

 Starting in the fall of 2008, Warner Bros.
 Domestic Television Distribution began holding the program responsibilities for the block.
 At that point, when Toonzai block premiered, 4Kids broadcast an annual preview special prior to the launch of the new schedule in September.
 The debut of Kamen Rider: Dragon Knight from the CW4Kids block aired in early September 2009 to promote the series.
 Another preview special aired in 2010 upon the rename of the block to Toonzai, as well as the pilot for Tai Chi Chasers in 2011.